microsoft/RAFT/README.md

     )
 ```

-Your storage adapter maps case records and entry text/vectors to the service schema,
-preserving `case_id` and `item_index` so search hits can return the parent case and
+Provide your own storage/search adapter, preserving `case_id` and `item_index`
+to return the parent case and matched state.
+An Azure AI Search connector is not bundled.
-matched state.
-Durable retries, access control, and deployment monitoring belong
-to your application; RAFT does not include an Azure AI Search connector.

 ## Explore the code